 During your visit, pay attention to cleanliness, safety measures, and overall organization.
 Assess the living spaces, communal areas, and any recreational facilities available.
 Engage in conversations with staff members.
 Ask questions about the facility’s approach to recovery, the programs offered, and the level of support available.
 Inquire about the staff-to-resident ratio and how they handle emergencies or relapse situations.

 Interacting with current residents can offer valuable insights.
 Ask them about their experiences, the level of support they receive, and their overall satisfaction with the facility.
 Their perspectives can provide a realistic understanding of what life is like within the facility.
 Consider the location of the facility as well.
 Think about factors such as proximity to support networks, employment opportunities, and educational institutions.

 Once you have gathered all the necessary information, compare and contrast the facilities you have researched and visited.
 Assess their strengths and weaknesses, and evaluate how well they align with your needs and recovery goals.

 Learn More About Our Sober Living Facility Today!

+It’s not uncommon to have questions when it comes to treatment and recovery.
+Learning what you should do during and after rehab can be challenging, especially since your needs are unique and personal.
+But, we’re here to help you at Little Creek Recovery!
 Our men’s only sober living facility, Shane’s House, is here to assist you as you transition from treatment to life outside of rehab.
 We understand the challenges that often arise during this period of recovery.
 So, we strive to offer our clients the best of care and the most helpful resources available.